amyzsan/jarvis/README.md

 ## License

 Feel free to use, modify, and build on this project!
-Started project on 15th Jan 2025
+Started project on 15th Jan 2025.
-Ended on 12th June 2026
+Ended on 12th June 2026.
-Leaving now
+Leaving now.
 Regards,
 Amy.